sgreg/iron-vault-mdparser/README.md

 and results may be disappointing.

 #### Mechanics nodes
-Currently supported nodes within a mechanics block: add, burn, clock, meter, move, out-of-character comments, oracle (note, only single oracle nodes, no oracle groups), position, progress, progress-roll, reroll, roll, track
+Currently supported nodes within a mechanics block: add, burn, clock, initiative, meter, move, out-of-character comments, oracle (note, only single oracle nodes, no oracle groups), position, progress, progress-roll, reroll, roll, track.

 #### Links
 Links are currently detected and optionally collected into a list with their reference and label,